RasaHQ/rasa/docs/user-guide/docker/building-in-docker.rst

 This pulls the image for the Rasa SDK which includes the action server, mounts your custom actions into it, and starts the server.

-Run ``docker-compose up`` to start the action server together with Rasa.
+Run ``docker-compose up`` to start the action server together with the Rasa server.

 Deploying your Model